enlyze/PortSniffer/README.md

 There are also no plans to move away from WDK 7.1.0, because the driver shall remain compatible with Windows XP.

 ## Driver Signature
-Currently, the published driver binaries are unsigned and therefore only work in Test Mode under 64-bit Windows versions.
+Currently, the published driver binaries are unsigned and therefore only work when disabling Driver Signature Enforcement under 64-bit Windows versions.
-This may change in the future depending on the availability of a suitable code-signing certificate and Microsoft's blessing...
+If you don't do that, ports will fail with a _Windows cannot verify the digital signature ...
+(Code 52)_ error in Device Manager after attaching the PortSniffer to them.

+To temporarily disable Driver Signature Enforcement when booting Windows:

+1. Press F8 continuously during boot to let the Advanced Boot Options screen appear.
+   You can also directly boot into it via `shutdown /r /o`.

+2. For Windows 7, you just have to choose _Disable Driver Signature Enforcement_ and you can continue booting.
+   For Windows 8 or 10, click Troubleshoot -> Advanced options -> Startup Settings and press 7 to _Disable driver signature enforcement_.

+I'm not aware of any permanent solution to disable Driver Signature Enforcement.
+Enabling the infamous _Test Mode_ in the bootloader is not sufficient -- at least not for a filter driver like the PortSniffer.

+Future versions of the PortSniffer binaries may come with a signature.
+However, [Microsoft has recently been changing their driver signing policies](https://www.osr.com/blog/2021/04/08/lost-cause-no-driver-updates-allowed-except-for-win-10/) and I'm currently not aware of a solution that works equally well for all Windows versions down to Windows 7.

-32-bit operating systems are not affected by this Windows limitation.
+Note that 32-bit operating systems are not affected by this Windows limitation.
+They accept unsigned drivers just fine.

 ## Contact
 Colin Finck ([c.finck@enlyze.com](mailto:c.finck@enlyze.com))